25benjaminli/science_fair_judging/README.md

 ## Data Format

 All input files should be placed in the `2025` directory.
 Fair organizers should stick to the following formats for the program to work correctly.
-The program performs various checks to ensure data integrity but the data must be in the correct format.
+The program performs various checks to ensure data integrity but the **data must be in the correct format.** I recommend doing some dry runs with dummy data to verify the program is working and understand how to operate it.

 ### `ids_categories.csv`